ansible/awx/docs/docsite/rst/contributor/setting_up.rst

 Setting up your development environment
 ========================================

-The AWX docs is developed using the python toolchain.
-The contents itself is authored in ReStructuredText (rst)
+The AWX docs are developed using the Python toolchain.
+The content itself is authored in ReStructuredText (rst).

 Prerequisites
 ---------------